x746b/pwno-mcp/README.md

+# NOTE:

-# For building the cloud mcp-pwn box see INSTALL.md -
+_For building the cloud mcp-pwn box see INSTALL.md-_

 ---
 # `pwno-mcp`